tangxbai/tangxbai/README.md

 ### Hi there 👋, I am tangxbai

-#### I am Bron in Chengdu, Sichuan, China, is a Java developer, mainly engaged in Java related development.
+#### I am a Java developer working in Chengdu, Sichuan, China, mainly engaged in Java-related development.

 - 🔭 I’m currently working at chengdu
 - 📫 How to reach me: tangxbai@hotmail.com